-Payment by Secretary Upon Guarantee Agency Insolvency.
-Under Section 432(o) of the Higher Education Act, in the event that the Secretary determines that a guarantee agency is unable to meet its insurance obligations with respect to payment of default claims, the holder of loans insured by the guarantee agency may submit insurance claims directly to the Secretary and the Secretary shall pay to the holder the full insurance obligation of the guarantee agency, in accordance with insurance requirements no more stringent than those of the guarantee agency.
+Payment by Secretary Upon Guaranty Agency Insolvency.
+Under §432(0) of the Higher Education Act, in the event that the Secretary determines that a guaranty agency is unable to meet its insurance obligations with respect to payment of default claims, the holder of loans insured by the guaranty agency may submit insurance claims directly to the Secretary and the Secretary shall pay to the holder the full insurance obligation of the guaranty agency, in accordance with insurance requirements no more stringent than those of the guaranty agency.
 However, the Secretary's obligation to pay guarantee claims directly in this fashion is contingent upon the Secretary making the determination referred to above.
-There can be no assurance that the Secretary would ever make such a determination with respect to any specific guarantee agency or, if such a determination was made, whether such determination or the ultimate payment of such guarantee claims would be made in a timely manner.
+There can be no assurance that the Secretary would ever make such a determination with respect to any specific guaranty agency or, if such a determination was made, whether such determination or the ultimate payment of such guarantee claims would be made in a timely manner.

-Federal Reinsurance Payment to Guarantee Agencies.
+Federal Reinsurance Payment to Guaranty Agencies.

 Generally.
-The Secretary enters into guarantee agreements with each Guarantee Agency, which provide for federal reinsurance for amounts paid to eligible lenders by the Guarantee Agency with respect to defaulted loans.
-Pursuant to such agreements, the Secretary is to reimburse a Guarantee Agency for 100% of the amounts owed on a loan made prior to October 1, 1993, and 98% of the amounts owed on a loan made on or after October 1, 1993, and 95% of the amounts subject to reduction based on the Guarantee Agency's claims rate (as described below).
+The Secretary enters into a guarantee agreement with each guaranty agency, which provides for federal reinsurance for amounts paid to eligible lenders by the guaranty agency with respect to defaulted loans.
+Pursuant to such agreements, the Secretary is to reimburse a guaranty agency for 100% of the amounts owed on a loan made prior to October 1, 1993, and 98% of the amounts owed on a loan made on or after October 1, 1993, for losses upon notice and determination of such amounts subject to reduction based on the guaranty agency's claims rate (as described below).
 The Secretary is also authorized to acquire the loans of borrowers who are at high risk of default and who request an alternative repayment option from the Secretary.